Dear Friends (radio program): Issues and reissues

-These shows were distributed to radio stations on 12 inch, white label LPs.
+These shows were distributed to radio stations on 12 inch, colored label LPs.

 Selected parts of these shows were released by the group on the Columbia Records label as the double album Dear Friends in 1972.

 Other parts were released — without mention of their origin — as parts of the group's Just Folks...
 A Firesign Chat album on Butterfly Records in 1977.

 Between June 15 and September 28, 2010, New York radio station WFMU (with the cooperation of the Firesign Theatre) aired a 16-week series of archival shows which included all but episodes 1, 8, 10, and 12 of the syndicated Dear Friends in chronological order along with an unsyndicated Dear Friends episode broadcast on September 16, 1970 ("Big Brother Is Washing") and episodes of their other KPFK series, The Firesign Theatre Radio Hour Hour and Let's Eat.
 As of October 2010, the individual programs from this run are available for streaming via the WFMU website, and a selection of the shows rebroadcast by the station are also available via iTunes.